What Is Neem?

 Potentially a great fit:

-- Practices currently on legacy server-based software (Dentrix, Eaglesoft) who fear the switching process — Neem's migration-first positioning directly addresses that anxiety
+- Practices currently on traditional server-based software (Dentrix, Eaglesoft) who want a guided migration experience — Neem's migration-first positioning directly addresses that need

-- Solo and small practices drowning in multiple disconnected tools who want one simple platform
+- Solo and small practices managing multiple disconnected tools who want one simple platform

 - Practices that value data portability and ownership guarantees

-- Offices that want cloud benefits but worry about internet reliability (offline mode)
+- Offices that want cloud benefits but want reassurance about internet reliability (offline mode)

-- Risk-averse buyers who need proven track records, extensive reviews, and a large install base
+- Buyers who prefer an established track record with extensive reviews and a large install base

 - Practices that want detailed feature information before a sales conversation